frica/blog/content/articles/devbox-first-steps.md

 Lang: en
 Summary: First steps with the tool

-I recently attended a Thoughtworks webinar about their technology radar (cool idea, BTW) and I heard there about [Devbox](https://www.thoughtworks.com/radar/tools/summary/devbox).
+I recently attended a Thoughtworks webinar about their [Technology Radar](https://www.thoughtworks.com/radar/) (cool idea, BTW) and I heard there about Devbox.
 After reading a bit about it on the [Jetify website](https://www.jetify.com/devbox), I decided to test it a bit.

 ## First steps